sampsyo/home/_drafts/probablycorrect.md

 [binomial interval]: https://en.m.wikipedia.org/wiki/Binomial_proportion_confidence_interval

-This is the kind of property we verify with passert.
+This is the kind of property we verify with [probabilistic assertions][].
 It's also what evaluation for approximate computing should do (but often don't).

 It's a little trickier than testing for normal programs, since you have to pick a whole distribution $D$ that can generate lots of examples instead of just a fixed set of inputs $X$.
 But the idea is more or less the same: you don't need to know anything about the *inside* of the program; you just need to be able to run it and measure the "good" property you want, just like in normal testing.